French 75 (cocktail)

-French 75 is a cocktail made from gin, champagne, lemon juice, and sugar.
+French 75 is a cocktail made from gin (or cognac), champagne, lemon juice, and sugar.
 It is also called a 75 cocktail, or in French simply a soixante quinze ('seventy five').

-The drink dates to World War I, when in 1915 an early form was created at the New York Bar in Paris — later Harry's New York Bar — by barman Harry MacElhone.
-The combination was said to have such a kick that it felt like being shelled with the powerful French 75mm field gun.
+The drink was popular during World War I in a brandy-based form.
+Barman Harry MacElhone said it was named after the Canon de 75 modèle 1897, a French light field gun of 75 mm calibre.

 History

 The drink with its current name and recipe developed over the 1920s, though similar drinks date to the 19th century.
-In the 19th century, the champagne cup was a popular cocktail, consisting of champagne, lemon juice, sugar, and ice.
+In the 19th century, the champagne cup, was a popular cocktail, consisting of champagne, lemon juice, sugar, and ice.
 Gin was sometimes added, yielding a drink much like the French 75.

 The drink was first recorded as the "75" in Harry's ABC of Mixing Cocktails, 1922 edition, by Harry MacElhone, and in the same year in Robert Vermeire's Cocktails: How to Mix Them, which credits the drink to MacElhone.
 However, the recipes differed from the current form – MacElhone's version consisted of Calvados, gin, grenadine, and absinthe, while Vermeire added lemon juice.

 The recipe took its now-classic form and "French 75" name in Here’s How, by Judge Jr. (1927), consisting of gin, sugar, lemon juice, and champagne.
 This recipe was republished with the name "French 75" in The Savoy Cocktail Book (1930), which helped popularize the drink.
 Some later cocktail books use cognac instead of gin, such as The Fine Art of Mixing Drinks by David A. Embury.

 The French 75 was popularized in America at the Stork Club in New York.
 It appears in the movie Casablanca (1942) and is referenced twice in the John Wayne films A Man Betrayed (1941) and Jet Pilot (1957).
 In 2016, it appears in the ITV series Mr. Selfridge, which is set in London in the 1910s and 1920s.

 A fanciful alternative story of the invention of the French 75 was related by humorist Jean Shepherd on November 17, 1969, wherein he credits Gervais Raoul Lufbery as the inventor.
 The mixture, as related by Shepherd, is champagne and cognac on ice with perhaps a twist of lemon.
 This version is not credible, given the documented earlier version.

 The Canon de 75 modèle 1897 is the source of the name of the cocktail.